ridiculous/duck_puncher/README.md

 DuckString.new.respond_to? :underscore  #=> true
 ```

-That works, but it's pretty verbose and not real pactical to be managing potentially a bunch of custom standard lib classes.
+That works, but it's pretty verbose and not real pactical to be managing potentially a bunch of custom classes.
 That's
-why DuckPuncher defines a global `punch` method to make duck decorations quick and painless.
-Take this bit of code
++why DuckPuncher defines a global `punch` method.
+This makes it easy to decorate your ducks on demand:
-for example:

 ```ruby
 punch(:String, "yes").to_boolean
 ```

-It's so simple!
-And the new method isn't persisted on the String class.
+The new method isn't persisted on the String class.
 Instead it creates (and caches) a String delegation
 class.
 This class is pre-punched with the available string extensions! :punch:

 Using a combination of `Array#mm` and `Hash#seek`: